 1210 Vienna, AUSTRIA

-Server hosting incl. guarantee of availability of services and databases
+Server hosting incl. ensuring the availability of services and databases

 Traffic monitoring